Kai Lung Unrolls His Mat

 Kai Lung Unrolls His Mat is a fantasy novel by English writer Ernest Bramah.
-It was first published in 1928 and has been reprinted a number of times since, most notably as the sixty-fourth volume of the celebrated Ballantine Adult Fantasy series in February, 1974.
+It was first published in 1928 and has been reprinted a number of times since, most notably as the sixty-fourth volume of the celebrated Ballantine Adult Fantasy series in February 1974.

 Plot introduction

 This book consists of three parts.
-In the first, Kai Lung's village has been pillaged by the evil Ming Shu, and not only have his house and garden been destroyed, his wife has also been taken away.
-It is left to the story-teller's wits to think of a plan to defeat Ming Shu, and reclaim his property.
+In the first, Kai Lung's village has been pillaged by the evil Ming Shu, and not only have his house and garden been destroyed, but his wife has also been taken away.
+It is left to the story-teller's wits to think of a plan to defeat Ming Shu and reclaim his property.

-In the second part, Kai Lung overhears a neighbor using an improper analogy, and decides to educate him by providing an example of a properly composed piece of prose.
+In the second part, Kai Lung overhears a neighbor using an improper analogy and decides to educate him by providing an example of a properly composed piece of prose.

 In the third part, Kai Lung receives the distinction of being allowed to practise his craft before any official within three and a half li of his residence, provided that official is not engaged in important business at the time, and is authorized to style himself as "Literary Instructor to the Shades of Female Ancestors".
 He then finds a suitable occasion to launch into one of his narratives.